 - Planning for long term school closure

 We wanted to commend the entire team at Tenby for pulling together the distance learning for all our students within the short period of time under these very challenging circumstances.
 We can only imagine how the IT Dept and all the teachers have been working around the clock to get things ready.
 Bravo!
 All communications, documents and packages are superb and our children seem to be taking the new mode of learning, in their stride.
 From the bottom our hearts, thank you very much.
 Your effort, dedication and commitment is truly appreciated.

 Parent at Tenby Schools Setia EcoPark

-Through The Learning Hub our unique collaborative digital community, all ISP colleagues can access supportive materials, resources, and professional development.
+Through The Learning Hub all ISP colleagues can access supporting materials, resources, and professional development.
 To provide continuous education for our teachers, students, parents and families, we also provide general distance learning guidance tips to support wellbeing, connectivity and inclusion here.

 In collaboration with our schools we have curated a comprehensive collection of resources to support distance learning, including those for:

 - Wellbeing (e.g. The Student Wellbeing Hub and Go Noodle)

 - Different subjects, ages and stages (K-12) (e.g. BrainPOP, TedEd and Playful Learning)